The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 Caitlin is becoming increasingly jittery and nervous.
 She is shaking and losing her grip on reality.
 We will later learn that this is due to the fact that Polly has replaced her anti-depressants with Methamphetamine.
 For now, it is presented as her simply suffering a mental breakdown.

 Miguel later suggests that perhaps Caitlin is jealous of the relationship Polly and Emma have.
-She tells him she is just scared to lose her before the pair have sex with Caitlin making Miguel touch her in the way Polly was touching her girlfriend.
-We also briefly see Polly filing down the meth pills to disguise them as Caitlin’s anti-depressants.
+She tells him she is just scared to lose her.
+Polly’s gaslighting is tearing this family apart.

-This is where it starts to make no sense.
 Caitlin finds the motel where Polly is staying and invites her to come and live with them again.
-I am guessing because she doesn’t want Emma to be upset and further damage their relationship.
 Moments later, she is talking to her friend, Stewart, about how little she trusts Polly.
-Terrible writing.
-Oh, and she also got the stop sign that she had been campaigning for installed on the street, this will be important later.
+It’s clear that, despite the leniency, she still doesn’t trust her.

 Caitlin’s friend, Stewart (Martin Starr), agrees to help her find out more about Polly.
-He invites himself into Polly’s guest house and steals a bunch of her stuff.
-He then extracts DNA from it and uses that DNA to find out exactly who she is.
-Is he a cop, or something?
-There’s no explaining away any of this.
-This whole scene is awful.
-Did we need the tampon in the cup next to the cup with the teabag joke, as well?
-Nasty!
+He invites himself into Polly’s guest house and steals many of her personal items including sanitary items.
+He then extracts DNA from them and uses that DNA to find out exactly who she is via a background check.

 Meanwhile, Caitlin tracks down Rosanna, the person who gave her the reference for Polly.
 She learns that Polly never actually looked after Rosanna’s children.
-She just faked the reference after meeting Polly at the addiction clinic and wanted to help her get a job.
-Caitlin is enraged but the poor writing here makes the whole scene pretty laughable.
+Roseanna just faked the reference after meeting Polly at the addiction clinic and wanted to help her get a job.

-When Caitlin returns home, she tells Miguel about Polly lying but he really doesn’t care and is still in full on thriller movie male dunce mode.
+When Caitlin returns home, she tells Miguel about Polly lying but he really isn’t interested.
 He is just pissed that he had to watch the kids for a few hours.
-The men in these movies are always such massive bell-ends.
+The men in these movies are always such massive idiots.

-Speaking of dunces, Stewart calls Polly and invites her to come over.
-The background information is in and there is exposition to be dumped.
+Stewart has the background check results back so calls Polly and invites her to come over.
 He tells her that he knows all about her past and about Caitlin’s so let’s clear some of that up.

 Polly isn’t actually called Polly at all.
 She’s actually called Rebecca and she is from San Bernardino.
 That’s exactly where Caitlin is originally from, only, her name isn’t really Caitlin, either.
 It’s Jennifer and the two girls share some history together.